Software and Documentation

 The key features of Profiles RNS include:

-- Automatic PubMed article extraction and author disambiguation
+• Automatic PubMed article and NIH grant import and name disambiguation

-This release includes a number of bug fixes and significant performance enhancements as well as expanded Concept and Publication profile pages.
+This release contains caching improvements, which result in significantly faster page load times compared to earlier versions of Profiles RNS.
 View the Release Notes for a complete list of changes.
-The Profiles RNS 1.0.4 download contains an upgrade script to convert a Profiles RNS Beta database or Profiles RNS 1.0.3 database to Profiles RNS 1.0.4.
-In order to upgrade from earlier versions of Profiles RNS 1.0.X, first upgrade to Profiles RNS 1.0.3 (see below for links to older versions), and then apply the Profiles RNS 1.0.3 upgrade script.
+The Profiles RNS 3.1.0 download contains upgrade scripts to convert a Profiles RNS 2.0.0 or higher database to Profiles RNS 3.1.0.
+In order to upgrade from earlier versions of Profiles RNS, first upgrade to Profiles RNS 2.0.0 (see below for links to older versions), and then apply the Profiles RNS 3.1.0 upgrade scripts.

 Profiles RNS uses a Disambiguation Engine to obtain Medline articles for a person.
 This is an XML-based web service that can be used independently of the Profiles RNS software.
 You send the service a person's name, email addresses, affiliations, and any known Pubmed IDs, and it will return all Pubmed IDs that match according to a specified probability threshold.
 The Profiles RNS Disambiguation Engine works by first identifying "seed" publications that have a very high match probability, and then using the authors, MeSH terms, article title words, journals, and affiliations of those articles to find additional matches.
 View the Disambiguation Service Documentation for more information.